resilar/sqleet/README.md

 ```

 `sqlite3_rekey()` changes the database encryption key.
 This includes encrypting
-the database the first time, decrypting the database (if `nKey == 0`), as well
+the database the first time, fully decrypting the database (if `nKey == 0`), as
-as re-encrypting it with a new key.
-Internally, `sqlite3_rekey()` runs `VACUUM`
+well as re-encrypting it with a new key.
+Internally, the function runs `VACUUM`
-command to encrypt/decrypt all pages of the database, whereas re-encryption is
+command to encrypt or decrypt all pages of the database, whereas re-encryption
-performed directly by processing each page sequentially.
-The return value is
+with a new key is performed directly by processing each page sequentially.
-`SQLITE_OK` on success and an SQLite3 error code on failure.
+Return value is `SQLITE_OK` on success and an SQLite3 error code on failure.

 In addition, there are `sqlite3_key_v2()` and `sqlite3_rekey_v2()` functions
 accepting name of the target database as the second parameter.